Clement-Valot/Clement_VALOT_IOS1_Mobile_Dev_Bankaccounts/README.md

 5. Now, I can call getAPIKey function in kotlin file

 To hide the API url, I hid the API key in a C++ file, just like the encryption key, the masterkey and file names.
 All those tokens are also encrypted in the C++ file.
 API_KEY could then be called anywhere in the source code (in specified kotlin files) through getAPIkey() function.
 Plus, the last part of the url, i.e ":endpoint", is stored in a variable passed in parameters.
 This combined with code obfuscation makes it a little harder to get the API url.
 By the way, to activate code obfuscation, we simply put the minifyEnable to true in the gradle file.

+## Screenshots of my Application
+Since it is not practicle to put images in a readme and because I have a lot of them to show, i decided to create a pdf file named user experience where I explore all the cases and the reaction of my application to it.
+I put this file inside the git as well.